neoforged/Documentation/docs/items/armor.md

 The second parameter is an optional that indicates whether the texture can be tinted as a `EquipmentModel.Dyeable`.
 The `Dyeable` object holds an integer that, when present, indicates the default RGB color to tint the texture with.
 If this optional is not present, then pure white is used.

 :::warning
-For a tint other than the undyed color to be applied to the item, the item must be within [`ItemTags#DYEABLE`][tag] and have the `DataComponents#DYED_COLOR` component set to some RGB value.
+For a tint other than the undyed color to be applied to the item, the item must be in the [`ItemTags#DYEABLE`][tag] and have the `DataComponents#DYED_COLOR` component set to some RGB value.
 :::

-The third paramters is a boolean which indicates whether it should use the texture provided during rendering instead of the one defined within the `Layer`.
+The third parameter is a boolean that indicates whether the texture provided during rendering should be used instead of the one defined within the `Layer`.
 An example of this is a custom cape or custom elytra texture for the player.

 Let's create a equipment model for the copper armor material.
 We'll also assume that for each layer there are two textures: one for the actual armor and one that is overlayed and tinted.
 For the animal armor, we'll say that there is some dynamic texture to be used that can be passed in.